-Right, I nearly miss this one.
+Right, I nearly missed this one.
 That’s a bad habit I need to break.
 So….

 Open to all forum members, even after it starts!This month’s prompt: